 Other nearby places include the Grand Denali Lodge, the Denali Princess Wilderness Lodge, and options for cabin rentals.
 Just down the hill from the Denali Bluffs hotel is a cluster of restaurants along Parks Highway.
 We enjoyed the pizza at Prospectors Pizzeria and Alehouse, and a casual meal across the highway at Fannie Q’s Saloon (note: you can take the Denali Princess Wilderness Lodge shuttle from the visitor center bus stop directly to this lodge, home to several restaurants).
 Next time I would also try Moose-AKa’s, which is one of the top restaurants in the area.
 Also, consider skipping the recommendation to purchase a box lunch for the Tundra Wilderness Tour and just grab some food at one of the local restaurants after the tour.
 The snacks that were provided on the bus were enough to tide us over, or you can bring your own snacks to eat on the bus.
 The restaurant at the Denali Bluffs (the Mountaineer Grill and Bar) had a limited menu when we stopped in for dinner upon arrival.
 We did enjoy the grab and go breakfast options from the Perky Moose Café, also in our hotel.
 Planning Tips & Things to Know for Visiting Denali National Park

 *The most popular time to visit is during the peak summer months, primarily June through early September.
-That’s not to say that the park doesn’t get visitors during the winter, but the activities are different (exploring trails by snowshoe rather than hiking) and you likely won’t get past mile 3 on Denali Park Road. *During the summer months, a variety of buses take visitors deeper into the park.
+That’s not to say that the park doesn’t get visitors during the winter, but the activities are different (exploring trails by snowshoe rather than hiking) and you likely won’t get past mile 3 on Denali Park Road.
+Accommodations are limited in winter. *During the summer months, a variety of buses take visitors deeper into the park.
 Note: At this time, the main park road is closed to ALL traffic at mile marker 43 due to a landslide.
 Be sure to understand the types of buses in Denali and how they work before you arrive.
 No private vehicles are allowed beyond the Savage River Check Station at mile marker 15.
 In addition to the Tundra Wilderness Tour bus (with reservation and fee), there are several free shuttles, including the Sled Dog Demonstration and Savage River Shuttle which we used during our visit.
 For a more independent way to tour the park via a hop-on/hop-off shuttle, consider making a reservation (with a fee) for one of the transit buses. *If you are planning a family trip, use the guide, Denali for Families, to help plan your adventure.
 Upon arrival, stop by the Visitor Center and pick up a Junior Ranger Activity Book; remember, kids of any age can complete the activities and earn a Junior Ranger Badge.
 It’s a good activity to work on while riding the buses if you don’t get carsick.
 My husband was excited about earning the badge and adding the special 2022 badge commemorating the Sled Dog Centennial to our collection! *The main visitor center near the park entrance is only open during the summer season and is home to a small exhibition along with a theater to watch the park movie.
 Keep in mind that the other visitor centers further in the park are currently closed due to the road closure at mile 43.
 In the winter months, the visitor center is housed at the Murie Science and Learning Center. *Plan to visit the Sled Dog Kennels, even if you don’t want to watch the 30-minute demonstration.
 It’s offered 3 times a day during the busy season, but you can visit the kennels any time they are open to learn more and see the dogs (check ahead for shortened winter schedule).
 A free shuttle is available. *Grab a photo or hard copy of the shuttle bus schedule before you head out.
 Remember that cell service in most national parks is non-existent.
 Download the National Park Service app and save the park information for offline use.
 We do this before any visit to a national park.
 Just remember to download it from your hotel or another place where you have WiFi before getting into the park.
 Pin For Later

 0 Comments